“This post may contain affiliate links. Please read my disclosure for more info.

 One of the first things Jobs did, was to slash the product line by 70%.
 His strategy was to produce only four products, and put a much greater focus on quality and innovation.

-Your neighbors are taking a cruise next month.
-Your friend is investing money in this great side hustle.
+Your neighbors are going snorkeling in Grand Cayman next month.
+Your friend is investing in a rental property.
 And your coworker is applying for a position at the new company across town.

 But wait, what about you?
 Shouldn’t you be taking advantage of those opportunities?
-You deserve it, right?
+You deserve it too, right?

-You may have heard Warren Buffet’s secret to focusing on what’s essential:
+You may have heard one of Warren Buffet’s opinions on success:

 “The difference between successful people and really successful people is that really successful people say no to almost everything”.

-- Write 8 things you’d like to do next weekend.
+- Write 8 things you’d like to do this weekend.
 Now cross off 4 (or reschedule to another day).

 Why Should You Care?

-The idea of Essentialism, or drilling down on the things that matter most, reminded me of two stats that really resonated.
+The idea of Essentialism, or drilling down on the things that matter most, reminded me of two stats that seem related.
 The first is financial, and the second is personal.

 Almost 8 in 10 people have no emergency fund and couldn’t pay for a sudden expense like a car repair.

-Is it because we over commit at work and at home, so while we’re busy multitasking through life we don’t have time to filter out what we don’t need?
+Is it because we over commit at work and at home, which leaves us multitasking and struggling to balance our checkbook each month?

-I paid for 170 channels of cable TV for years, when I’d watch 2 or 3.
-Sometimes.
-I’d pay my gym membership month after month, and visit it maybe twice.
-I’d renew magazine subscriptions that collected dust, and pay huge car payments when I had no emergency fund.
+I paid for a bloated cable TV package full of rental fees and channels I never watched for years.
+I’d pay my gym membership month after month, and visit maybe twice.
+I’d renew magazine subscriptions that collected dust, and paid huge car payments – sometimes two at a time, when I had no emergency fund.

-2. People tend to live their entire life, never pursuing what matters to them.
+People often live their entire life, never pursuing what matters to them.